Generic Name: Doxepin hydrochloride

 The target symptoms of psychoneurosis that respond particularly well to Doxepin include anxiety, tension, depression, somatic symptoms and concerns, sleep disturbances, guilt, lack of energy, fear, apprehension and worry.

 Clinical experience has shown that Doxepin is safe and well tolerated even in the elderly patient.
-Owing to lack of clinical experience in the pediatric population, Doxepin is not approved for use in children under 12 years of age.
+Owing to lack of clinical experience in the pediatric population, Doxepin is not recommended for use in pediatric patients under 12 years of age

 Doxepin is contraindicated in individuals who have shown hypersensitivity to the drug.
 Possibility of cross sensitivity with other dibenzoxepines should be kept in mind.